vishal804/component-library/README.md

-This is component library for website
+This is component library for basic HTML and CSS